-Sunday Riley officially joined the worldwide community of more than 3,500 certified B Corporations (aka B Corps), including brands like All Birds, Bombas, Prose, and S’well, in 2020.
+In 2020, Sunday Riley joined the worldwide community of over 3,500 certified B Corporations (aka B Corps), including brands like All Birds, Bombas, Prose, and S’well.
 Whether this is the first time you’re hearing about a B Corp, or you want to know a little more about what it means, we want to give you an opportunity to learn how to shop smart and better.

 What is a B Corp?